youssfro/DISCORD-HAZARD-NUKER/README.md

 <br>
 I hope you end up on the streets begging for spare change.

-## Installation EXTRACT THE FILE BEFORE USE
+## Installation EXTRACT THE FILE BEFORE USE AND REMOVE THE ANTI-VIRUS

 #### Compiled Version (Easier but more buggy)
 ```sh-session